FRRouting/frr/doc/user/bgp.rst

    ``graceful-shutdown`` represents well-known communities value ``GRACEFUL_SHUTDOWN`` ``0xFFFF0000`` ``65535:0``. :rfc:`8326` implements
-   the purpose Graceful BGP Session Shutdown to reduce the amount of lost traffic when taking BGP sessions down for maintainance.
+   the purpose Graceful BGP Session Shutdown to reduce the amount of lost traffic when taking BGP sessions down for maintenance.
 The use of the community needs to be supported from your peers side to actually have any effect.